 - The city and university are proud to be a national leader in the bike-friendly movement.
 The city has many miles of bike lanes and paths, and the central campus is closed to vehicle traffic, meaning students can easily bike and walk to classes and around town.
 Our Unitrans bus system also serves the entire city of Davis, and students ride free.

 - Will my student be safe at UC Davis?

 - Both campus and the city of Davis have a communal, small-town atmosphere where the safety of the entire university community is a top priority.
 UC Davis has its own full-service police and fire departments and offers a campus Safe Ride program at night.

 - What health care services are available at UC Davis?

 - Through Student Health and Counseling Services, UC Davis students can receive primary and specialty care, clinical support, and pharmacy, optometry, nutrition and counseling services.
 The Sutter Davis hospital, with urgent and emergency care, is just a 10-minute drive from campus.

 - How do UC Davis students get involved and connected?

-- Students can easily get involved in campus life through residence hall activities, intramural and club sports, study groups, student-focused support centers, introductory programs like First Year Aggie Connections or First Year Seminars, or through one of our 800+ student organizations.
-Our student organizations and support services continue to connect Aggies even in the midst of a global pandemic.
+- Students can easily get involved in campus life through residence hall activities, intramural and club sports, study groups, student-focused support centers, introductory programs like First-Year Aggie Connections or First-Year Seminars, or through one of our 800+ student organizations.
+Our student organizations and support services connect Aggies.
 Explore our student communities!

 Important Admission Dates